mirianbr/mirianbr.github.io/_posts/2021-07-13-pytesseract_hello_world_in_portuguese_under_anaconda.md

   Could not initialize tesseract.')
 ```

 The `couldn't load any languages` part led me to find the same answers as the previous section -- forcing the tessdata-dir configuration.
 Except it didn't happen for English.

-The relevant part of the error message was the `language 'por'`. tesseract didn't have Portuguese data.
+The relevant part of the error message was the `language 'por'`: tesseract didn't have Portuguese data.
 Understanding the error was much harder than the resolution:

 1. Download your language data from the [tesseract repository](https://github.com/tesseract-ocr/tessdata/)
 2. Save it in your tessdata directory